jgwaugh/freqseq/notes.md

 ## Two sided Test

 For a two sided test, use Evan's assumption that, for large value's of $d$, the probability of reaching $d$ or $-d$ is the sum of both probabilities.
 Constraints will then need to depend on two values of $d$ - one for $p_c < p_t$ and one for $p_c > p_t$.
-This is room for later work and will probably require some nifty code optimization.
+This is left for later work and will probably require some nifty code optimization.